You might think your dog would look away from privacy when pooping.

 Your furry friend might not be living in packs, but this behavior may be ingrained in them.

-The eyeing can get a little awkward, but hey!
-At least you know they trust you to have their backs and that’s what matters.
+The eyeing can get a little awkward!
+At least you know they trust you to have their backs, which matters.

 Reason 2: Reflecting True Bond

-Maintaining eye contact with owners normally signifies a dog’s affection for them.
+Maintaining eye contact with owners typically signifies a dog’s affection for them.
 But, while taking a dump?
 Surprisingly, yes.
-It might be awkward for us, the owners, it’s actually a perfect time for dogs.
+It might be awkward for us, the owners, but it’s a perfect time for dogs.

 Try to think from a dog’s perspective.
-What would be a better time to indicate how important we are for their lives right!
+What would be a better time to indicate how important we are to their lives right?

-Especially because pooping leaves them vulnerable.
-So, a dog’s staring actually shows how bonded they are with you.
+Especially because pooping leaves them vulnerable, a dog’s staring shows how bonded they are with you.

-This bond can also be ameliorated by giving dogs treats like blueberries.
+This bond can also be facilitated by giving dogs treats like blueberries.

 Reason 3: Anticipating a Treat

-Oftentimes, we train our furry friends to defecate somewhere specific.
-Now, part of this training involves treating them every time they potty in the right place.
+Often, we train our furry friends to defecate somewhere specific.
+This training involves treating them every time they potty in the right place.

 This encourages the habit of defecating in the assigned place.

 Your four-legged friends love your positive reinforcement.
-But, once they are trained, it’s possible that the expectation of treats persists.
+But, once they are trained, the expectation of threats may persist.

-Dogs tend to look at us with big-wide eyes to gain our affection so we treat them.
+Dogs tend to look at us with big-wide eyes to gain affection, so we treat them.